Walk2Zero/walk2zero/project-description-homework/walk2zero-project-description.md

 2021).
-Globally, transport accounts for around a quarter of CO<sub>2</sub> emissions and there are concerns that this is hindering progress towards the Paris Climate Agreement, which saw countries set an ambitious goal to limit the global temperature rise this century to " well below 2, preferably to 1.5 degrees Celsius, compared to pre-industrial levels" (UNFCC, 2021).
+Globally, transport accounts for around a quarter of CO<sub>2</sub> emissions and there are concerns that this is hindering progress towards the Paris Climate Agreement, which saw countries set an ambitious goal to limit the global temperature rise this century to "well below 2, preferably to 1.5 degrees Celsius, compared to pre-industrial levels" (UNFCC, 2021).

 In this world of unprecedented calamities that are occurring as byproducts of